Link Building for Startups: 17 Cost-Effective Strategies for 2025

 8. Podcast Link Building

-Podcast link building involves appearing as a guest on relevant podcasts within your industry, where you can share your expertise and insights.
-During the episode, the host usually provides a link to your website or resources in the show notes, which helps you gain valuable backlinks.
-It’s like being invited to speak at an event, where you can reach a new audience and drive traffic back to your site.
+Podcast link building for startups involves getting featured as a guest on podcasts relevant to your industry, where you can share your insights and expertise.
+In most cases, the host will include a link to your website or resources in the show notes, giving you a valuable backlink.

 Real-World Example